 The Insurance Company

-In the morning I made a phone call to my insurance company to explain the situation.
-Upon gathering some basic information the insurance phone rep reassured me that they would send a claims adjuster for a site visit to gather additional information.
-Looking back, the one thing I should have done was to review my insurance policy to find out my deductible before filing a claim.
-If your deductible is close to the maximum cost of the damage, you might consider just paying out-of-pocket rather than risk being put into a high-risk bracket by your insurance company.
+In the morning, I called my insurance company to explain the situation.
+After gathering some basic details, the representative assured me they would send a claims adjuster to assess the site and collect additional information.
+Looking back, I wish I had reviewed my insurance policy to check my deductible before filing the claim.
+If the deductible is close to the cost of the damage, it might be better to pay out of pocket rather than risk being classified as high-risk by your insurance company.

-When the claims adjuster stopped by I was eager to tell him all about my floors and the cause of the damage.
-The claims adjuster started by introducing himself.
-After I explained the situation to him he proceeded by measuring the area and took a sample back to the lab for an appraisal.
-He reassured me they would be in touch shortly with more information.
+When the claims adjuster arrived, I was eager to explain the damage to my floors.
+He introduced himself, and after I shared the details, he began by measuring the affected area and took a sample back to the lab for evaluation.
+He reassured me that they would be in touch soon with more information.

 Remember, when replacing wood flooring you want to make sure to account for the cost of several things in addition to the flooring itself.
 These things include demolition, installation, remove and replace baseboards, underlayment, and transition pieces.
-If your floor has been discontinued, it is important to replace the entire area with the same wood floor and not just the damaged area to restore the home to its original look.
-The value of your home will surely be affected by having an abomination of different pieced-together flooring.
+If your floor has been discontinued, it’s crucial to replace the entire area with the same type of wood flooring rather than just the damaged sections.
+This approach will help restore your home to its original appearance.
+Mixing different flooring types can negatively impact your home’s value, creating an unsightly patchwork effect.

 The Settlement

-After a few days, I received the information promised with the flooring and general labor costs outlining the details.
-Being a floor guy, I was a bit of a harsh critic.
+After a few days, I received the promised information regarding the flooring and general labor costs, outlining the details.
+As someone knowledgeable about flooring, I found myself to be a bit of a harsh critic.

-After I pointed out the difference I was able to recuperate the cost to get everything taken care of in the form of a nice check to cover the cost of replacement.
-However, this made me wonder how many fellow homeowners might have missed out on some of these fairly significant details.
+After I highlighted the differences, I was able to recover the costs by receiving a generous check to cover the expenses of the replacement.
+This made me wonder how many other homeowners might have overlooked some of these important details.